Miss W or tasteach

 We are going to cover those three things this week by creating an avatar to represent our outside view, create our about me page to show your visitors the type of person you are and your interests then you are going searching for other students your age who also have similar interests.

-Teachers – Remember you can adapt the activities to suit what is happening in your class at that time or you can copy and paste parts of it on to your class blog.
+Teachers – Remember you can adapt the activities to suit what is happening in your class at that time or you can cut and paste parts of it on to your class blog.
 Just remember to give credit where you found the ideas by linking back to the challenge post somewhere on your post.

 This challenge we have many new students and classes taking part so let’s get some admin out of the way before we start our activities for this week.
 Anything written in bold and blue is a link you can click on to take you to another blog or website.